jneug/typst-codetastic/qrutil.typ

 /// Reserved areas are finder, alignment and timing patterns,
 /// spacing and format information, the black module and for higher
 /// versions the version information areas.
 ///
+/// Use of this function is discouraged, since it is quite slow.
+///
 /// >>> qrutil.is-reserved(0, 0, 1)
 /// >>> qrutil.is-reserved(34, 0, 7)